Bellman filtering and smoothing for state-space models: Introduction

-The connection between filtering and dynamic programming is well known in the case where the latent state takes a finite number of (discrete) values.
-Bellman's equation can then be solved exactly for all time steps, yielding \citeauthor{viterbi1967error}'s (\citeyear{viterbi1967error}) algorithm.
-This algorithm can be used to track, in real time, the most likely state of a finite number of states (see Table~\ref{table0}) and has proven successful in digital signal processing applications (\citealp{forney1973viterbi}, \citealp{viterbi2006personal}).
-Exact solubility of Bellman's equation is lost, however, when the states take continuous values in $\mathbb{R}^m$, as in the present article.
-To address this problem, several authors have considered discretising the state space such that Viterbi's algorithm can be used (e.g.\ \citealp[p.\ 125]{kunsch2001complex}, \citealp{godsill2001maximum}).
-This approach can lead to prohibitive computational requirements (\citealp[p.\ 125]{kunsch2001complex}, \citealp[p.\ 29]{liu2008monte}): the discretised solution of Bellman's equation requires the computation and storage of $N^m$ values for each time step, where $N$ is the number of grid points in each of $m$ spatial directions (e.g.\ billions of values if $N=100$ and $m=5$).
-This is known as the `curse of dimensionality' \cite[p.\ ix]{bellman1957dynamic}.
-Another difficulty, more so in statistics than in engineering, is that Viterbi's algorithm leaves the estimation problem unaddressed.
+The price we pay for this reduced computational complexity is that Bellman's recursion generally lacks an analytic solution; hence, we must resort to approximation, which can be viewed as a form of approximate dynamic programming (e.g.\ \citealp{bertsekas2012approximate}).
+One possibility is to discretise the (continuous) state space $\mathbb{R}^m$, forcing the state to take a finite number of (discrete) values.
+Bellman's equation can then be solved exactly, yielding \citeauthor{viterbi1967error}'s (\citeyear{viterbi1967error}) algorithm (see Table~\ref{table0}), which has proven highly successful in engineering.
+However, this approach quickly becomes infeasible due to the curse of dimensionality (\citealp[p.\ 125]{kunsch2001complex}, \citealp[p.\ 29]{liu2008monte}), as it requires the computation and storage of $N^m$ values for each time step, where $N$ is the number of gridpoints in each of $m$ spatial directions (e.g.\ $N=100$ and $m=5$ is infeasible).

-When the latent states take values in a continuum, the solution to Bellman's equation is a function, known as the \emph{value function}, which maps the (continuous) state space $\mathbb{R}^m$ to values in $\mathbb{R}$.
-While the value function cannot generally be found exactly, there is one exception to this rule.
-If model~\eqref{DGP0} is linear and Gaussian, Bellman's equation can be solved in closed form for all time steps, yielding \citeauthor{kalman1960new}'s (\citeyear{kalman1960new}) filter.
-In this case, the value function turns out to be multivariate quadratic with a unique global maximum for every time step; the argmax equals the Kalman-filtered state.
-It is striking that the Kalman filter represents an exact \emph{function-space} solution to Bellman's equation; this does not appear to be widely known, if at all.